micha-blip/company-map/README.md

 Click here to check it out:
 [Berlin Company Map](https://micha-blip.github.io/company-map/index.html)

-If you know about any companies, startups, or organizations which are not included in this list, please let me know!
+If you know about any companies, startups, or organizations that are not included in this list, please let me know!

 Michał